-How Audio Sharing Works on iPhone and iPad in iOS 13
+How to Share Audio in iOS 13 on iPhone and iPad

 The feature basically uses Bluetooth and simultaneously casts the audio playing in your earphones/headphones on to your friends’ earphones.
 Earlier you could pair multiple Bluetooth devices with your iPhone but could only be connected to one at a time. iOS 13 has upped the ante with Audio Sharing, now you can pair two earphones at the same time and play the audio in both headsets as well.